arschles/www/content/about.md

 I am, or have been, involved with several major projects as well, including the following:

+- **Hyperlight** - I co-lead development on a Microsoft-internal project called Hyperlight.
+This project implements Micro-VMs -- a new type of virtual machine that provides much lower startup latency and smaller memory footprint than traditional VMs.
+Learn more about this project in Mark Russinovich's [Keynote at Microsoft Build 2023](https://www.youtube.com/watch?v=Tz2SOjKZwVA).
 - **The KEDA HTTP Addon** - I conceived and built this project to bring the ability to autoscale HTTP services on Kubernetes using KEDA.
 You can find out more about it at [github.com/kedacore/http-add-on](https://github.com/kedacore/http-add-on).
 I have stepped away from everyday work on this project to focus more on WASM technologies.
 - **Athens** - I'm a co-creator and core maintainer of the [Athens](http://docs.gomods.io) project.
 Athens is a server for Go dependency management that you can host and run yourself.
 - **Go in 5 Minutes** - I produced **[Go in 5 Minutes](https://gifm.dev)**, a series of short screencasts with tutorials on Go.